dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ## Selecting Authorization Patterns

 The discussion of [Authorization Patterns](#authorization-patterns) might suggest that [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) should be avoided due to drawbacks like scattered logic and limited auditability.
 However, this is not universally true.
-The suitability of an authorization pattern depends on the system’s data dimensions.
-This section provides a framework for selecting patterns that balance security, maintainability, and performance by analyzing data characteristics and distribution strategies.
+The suitability of an authorization pattern depends primarily on the system’s data dimensions, with policy management considerations playing a supporting role.
+This section provides a framework for selecting patterns that balance security, maintainability, and performance by analyzing data characteristics and distribution strategies, complemented by policy characteristics and distribution approaches.
+While data characteristics and data distribution strategies drive pattern selection, understanding policy characteristics and distribution ensures policies are authored, maintained, and delivered to PDPs efficiently.

 ### Policy Characteristics

+Policy characteristics define how policies are authored, maintained, and updated, influencing their management and distribution.
+Two key dimensions, ownership and change rate, guide these processes, which are critical for operationalizing authorization systems.

 **Ownership**